dadaJaani/info30005-leaf-cafeco-app/README.md

 ### Getting Started
-This is a react app.
-Test run by "npm start" or "yarn start"
+This is a react app. https://cafeco-frontend.herokuapp.com

 ### NOTE: This repository contains only the frontend web app for the Web Info Tech Project.